 A good number of new meditators begin sitting with the hope that the holistic benefits of meditation will make themselves felt in a matter of days.
 They expect meditation to act as a quick fix – like swallowing a pain relief tablet.
 It isn’t a reasonable expectation.
 Most genuine meditation teachers say that while a fortunate few newbies experience benefits very quickly, for the rest of us, meditation has to be practiced regularly over time before its beneficial effects can be appreciated.
 Our advice for new practitioners is to try meditation daily for a month, then weigh the pros and cons.
 Even if you’re tempted to give up sooner than that, keep going for five or ten minutes every day.
 Meditation offers a wide spectrum of benefits, all of which can be achieved over time.
 Don’t short-change yourself.

-Short and long term benefits
+Short term effects and long term benefits

 Some of the positive effects of meditation become apparent after a few weeks.
 The most noticeable change is a calmer, more stable mind.
 As you train your mind to settle on a particular object (often the breath) during meditation, you gradually, gently learn how to stay focused.
 And as your practice paves the way to a clear, uncluttered mind, your jumpy mind and its distracting thoughts become less and less of a problem.
 Eventually, you may even stop wondering how long meditation takes to work!

 Meditation is about accepting who we are and how we function, not about immediately morphing into Super Meditator.
 The benefits of meditation often arrive through the back door: after some time, we notice that we’ve changed, our mood is a bit lighter, and we don’t react with negativity so quickly.
-Those who are close to us may notice improvements as well and wonder how they came about.
+Those who are close to us may notice various effects and improvements as well and wonder how they came about.
 When this happens, we realize that the benefits of our practice are truly being incorporated into our psyche.

 Clarity, calmness, and improved focus are some of the potential psychological benefits of meditation that come to light relatively quickly.
 In addition, there are numerous mental effects of meditation that occur over the long run.
 These long-term meditation benefits include: